squeenix-divider

 Fainaru Fantajī Sebun Adobento Chirudoren (ファイナルファンタジーVII アドベントチルドレン)

-Do yourself a huge favour and watch the Final Fantasy VII Advent Children Complete version of this movie on Bluray, as it is a full half-hour longer than the original version, nicely touched-up, widely available and now actually quite cheap to buy as well.
+Do yourself a huge favour and watch the Final Fantasy VII Advent Children Complete version of this movie on Blu-ray, as it is a full half-hour longer than the original version, nicely touched-up, widely available and now actually quite cheap to buy as well.
 Directed by Tetsuya Nomura, who has directed and designed many of the games in the Final Fantasy series, Advent Children is one of the most visually stunning movies ever made.
-The movie’s plot picks up around two years after the end of the Final Fantasy VII game and follows Cloud Strife and his entourage as they try to save Edge city’s children (and some adults) from being corrupted by a disease called Geostigma being perpetuated by three mysterious men looking for their “mother”, Jenova, an alien being of sorts that is the cause of the disease.
-While the plot may be heavy for those unacquainted with the story of Final Fantasy VII, I went in with no prior knowledge of the series and completely enjoyed every minute of the movie.
-The action in the movie goes by really fast, so you’ll want to think twice about whether you want to watch the movie in its original Japanese or in English, especially since all of the characters’ mouth movements were completely redone to match the English voices.
+The movie’s plot picks up around two years after the end of the Final Fantasy VII game and follows Cloud Strife and his entourage as they try to save Edge City’s children (and some adults) from being corrupted by a disease called Geostigma being perpetuated by three mysterious men looking for their “mother”, Jenova, an alien being of sorts that is the cause of the disease.
+While the plot may be heavy for those unacquainted with the story of Final Fantasy VII, I went in with no prior knowledge of the game’s story and completely enjoyed every minute of the movie.
+The action in the movie goes by really fast, so you’ll want to think twice about whether you want to watch the movie in its original Japanese or in English, especially since in an unprecedented move all of the characters’ mouth movements were completely redone to match the English voices.
 A movie through which you can palpably feel the years of hard work from a very dedicated team of individuals that went into it, Advent Children really is a cinematic milestone that should be on everyone’s “To Watch” list.